dEAduction/dEAduction/CONTRIBUTING.md

 # Contributing to d∃∀duction

 Hello and welcome!
 Contributing to d∃∀duction is the best way to help.
-We are a small team, we don't know what we're doing.
+We are a small team, we don't know what we are doing.
 We made d∃∀duction free software so that everybody can access the codebase and participate!
 This document aims to explain what you can do, how you can do it and what you can expect.
 Feel free to suggest any modification.